ARTICLE

 The Burroughs Wellcome Fund

-A true sense of wonder drives National Geographic Explorers as they ask questions and seek answers about the world they live in.
-Curiosity may prompt initial questions, it often disappears when answers are found.
+A true sense of wonder drives National Geographic Explorers as they ask questions and seek answers about the world they live in. may prompt initial questions, it often disappears when answers are found.
 Wonder does not.
-Watch the video Explore and Experiment to learn how Anand Varma and his team create the conditions to explore and experiment creating the intellectual space to allow a generation of new wonders based on what they are learning.
+Learn how Anand Varma and his team create the conditions to and creating the intellectual space to allow a generation of new wonders based on what they are learning.

 True wonder leads to more wondering.
 Find ways to spark learners’ sense of wonder that will inspire them to engage in scientific practices to pursue answers.
 Use a self-assessment check to reflect on what you are already doing supporting your learners around exploring and experimenting and identify an area you want to improve.